cbeiraod/ETROC-DAQ2/README.rst

 - To increase the minor version, use: ``bump2version minor``; for example 0.1.3 to 0.2.0
 - To increase the patch version, use: ``bump2version patch``; for example 0.1.3 to 0.1.4

-We are using pylint to check the style of python code.
+We are using black to automatically format the python code.
-There is a github workflow which runs automatically on push, but you can also run it on your own with: ``pylint [file]``.
-A useful command is ``pylint src`` which will check the full distribution.
+To run black standalone use: ``black .`` in the root directory.
+You may also use ``black --check -v .`` to get a list of which changes would be made, without actually making them.
+More information on black can be found `here <https://pypi.org/project/black/>`_.

 The build tool is used to package the code for publishing on PyPI.
 Build the release with: ``python -m build``